tournepivoine/shinpokered-fr/README.md

 - Fixed certain text sfx not playing when using zero-delay text
 - HP-UP item now preserves your HP ratio
 - Meet Trainer jingle should not play before loading into the gym leader battle music
+- Systems that generate above-average DVs now use a statistical bias instead of using 9,8,8,8 minimum

 #Bugfixes